grupo-avispa/scitos2/scitos2_modules/README.md

 * **`reset_odometry`** ([scitos2_msgs/ResetOdometry])

-	This empty request/response service sets the robot odometry to zero.
+	This service sets the robot's odometry to zero.

 * **`suspend_bumper`** ([scitos2_msgs/SuspendBumper])

-	This service requests temporarily disable the bumper.
+	This service requests to temporarily disable the bumper.

 #### Parameters

 * **`base_frame`** (string, default: base_footprint)

-	The name of the base frame of the robot.
+	Specifies the name of the base frame of the robot.

 * **`magnetic_barrier_enabled`** (bool, default: false)